vijayanajay/simplest/docs/roadmap.md

 1.  **Define a problem space**: Specify target stocks, a set of preferred indicators (or allow the system to choose from a broader library), desired holding periods (e.g., > 3 days, < 1 month), and a baseline strategy for comparison.
 This is done via an enhanced YAML configuration.
 2.  **Initiate Automated Discovery**: Run a command like `meqsap discover-strategy config.yaml`.
 3.  **System Execution**:
-    * The system explores indicator parameters and combinations, guided by optimization algorithms.
+    * The system explores indicator parameters and combinations, guided by optimization algorithms (leveraging `Optuna` for efficiency and advanced techniques).
     * It continuously backtests generated strategies, focusing on the target hold period and comparing against the baseline.
     * If a strategy underperforms, the **Strategy Doctor** module analyzes *why* (e.g., "Excessive whipsaws in non-trending conditions for stock X," "Trades not aligning with target hold period due to premature exits triggered by Y indicator parameter").
+This analysis could be enhanced by `Mlfinlab` features in the future.
     * Based on diagnostics, it proposes modifications (e.g., "Add ADX filter," "Optimize RSI exit levels for stock X's volatility profile," "Adjust MA periods to target longer hold times").
     * It iteratively refines strategies, attempting to beat the baseline and meet objectives.
 4.  **Review & Refine**: The analyst receives:
     * The best strategy configuration(s) found.
-    * A report detailing the optimization path, diagnostic insights, and performance comparisons.
+    * A report detailing the optimization path, diagnostic insights, and performance comparisons (enhanced by `QuantStats`).
     * The system might present several candidates that meet different trade-offs (e.g., one with higher Sharpe but fewer trades, another with more trades aligning with the hold period).
 5.  **Iterative Collaboration**: The analyst can then take these system-generated strategies, perhaps tweak them further based on their domain expertise, or use them as new starting points for further automated discovery.
+Portfolio construction for multiple strategies could leverage `skfolio`.

 The analyst's role shifts from manual iteration to defining constraints, objectives, and overseeing an automated discovery process, with the system providing explanations for its choices.